puppetlabs/puppetlabs-mysql/README.md

 ##### `maxallowedpacket`

-Define the maximum SQL statement size for the backup dump script.
-The default value is 1MB as this is the default Mysql Server value.
+Defines the maximum SQL statement size for the backup dump script.
+The default value is 1MB, as this is the default MySQL Server value.

 #### mysql::server::monitor